carrollcam4192/EarthEngine_Exporter/README.md

 ```
 pip install -r requirements.txt
 ```
 At this point, the user will be ready to run the program.
 Run the import cells and authenticate google earth engine use for the project.
 A browser window will pop open, and after authorizing use, an authorization token be generated.
-At the top of the code editor window you should be prompted to enter this token.
+At the top of the code editor window there should be a prompt to enter this token.

-Next, copy and paste your kml file into the project folder.
+Next, copy and paste the kml file into the project folder.
 After that, the user will copy the file PATH into the geopandas 'read_file' function (should be in the 'Data Cleaning and File Conversion' cell):
 ```
 gdf = gpd.read_file('Path/to/kml_file') ### <=== EDIT THIS LINE
 ```

-Lastly, You will need to specify an image description, a folder for your the image to reside in (if not it will be in the user's drive itself), and a name for the file.
+Lastly, the user will need to specify an image description, a folder for your the image to reside in (if not it will be in the user's drive itself), and a name for the file.

 ```
 task = ee.batch.Export.image.toDrive(